10 Fun Facts About Bryce Canyon National Park

 5. You can find Thor’s Hammer and Queen Victoria in Bryce Canyon

-Huge reddish rocks surrounding by trees in Bryce Canyon National Park
+Rock mountains and hoodoos surrounded by trees in Bryce Canyon National Park.

 Here are some fun Bryce Canyon facts for kids: Many of the hoodoos have names.